JunjieHu/koil/README.md

 Matlab Implementation
 ==

 Brief: This is the Matlab implementation of KOIL.
 Open the Matlab and run the following three scripts in Matlab.
+You need to prepare the data and the kernel matrix in the same format as those in the data folder.

 1. Test the performance of KOIL RS/RS++, FIFO/FIFO++, Infinite_Buffer